 “With such groups,” Blatt reported, the MNK and its ostensibly respectable Bandera followers “try to stay away if possible.
 They promote a kind of ‘positive’ nationalism—whatever that may be.”
 One member told the German journalist about “Free People,” describing it as a “second organization” set up by the Youth Nationalist Congress to “provide clothing and equipment for both the regular troops and the volunteer battalions” fighting Russian-backed separatists in eastern Ukraine.
 The German asked, who finances such an operation?
 The answer: “We carry out fundraising trips to Canada...”

 During the Cold War, Bandera’s cultish followers set up numerous émigré organizations that have lived to support their comrades in post-Soviet Ukraine.
 “We were there from the first days of the Revolution of Dignity,” the MNK’s leader at the time, Serhii Kuzan, told an audience in Toronto in early 2015 amidst a 24-day tour of Canada organized by the OUN-B affiliated League of Ukrainian Canadians (LUC) and its Friends of Ukraine Defense Forces Fund.
-“Free People,” Kuzan explained, “was the name of our fourteenth company of the Maidan Self-Defence [MSD] units,” the civilian militia force that organized much of the muscle behind Ukraine’s 2013-2014 “Euromaidan” protest movement.
+“Free People,” Kuzan explained, “was the name of our fourteenth company of the Maidan Self-Defence [MSD] units,” the civilian militia force that organized the muscle behind Ukraine’s 2013-2014 “Euromaidan” protest movement.

 Today, the “neo-Nationalist” Banderivtsi are neo-Nazi collaborators, whether they like it or not, who apparently seek to bridge the gap between the center-right “national democrats” and the violent far-right, and get the OUN-B’s long awaited “national revolution” back on track—which at least historically aimed to establish a one-party fascist dictatorship in Ukraine.
 “Free People” and the MNK are both headquartered in the same building as the OUN-B in Kyiv.
 According to its Facebook page, so is the “Capitulation Resistance Movement.”